-Talking to other adoptive parents about adoption is a game changer for adoptive families in the same way talking to other parents about our childrens’ schooling, talking to other sports parents about the teams our children participate in, or talking to other parents who are dealing with medical issues on behalf of their children is beneficial and key to making sure we are giving and receiving the best information available.
+Talking to other adoptive parents about adoption is a game-changer for adoptive families, in the same way, talking to other parents about our childrens’ schooling, talking to other sports parents about the teams our children participate in, or talking to other parents who are dealing with medical issues on behalf of their children is beneficial and the key to making sure we are giving and receiving the best information available.
 Adoptive parents should be talking to other adoptive parents about adoption to learn what we don’t know and share what we do know.

 As a mom of two who has had the opportunity to engage with hundreds of other adoptive parents and families, I strongly urge you to do the same for the following reasons.